 Tell us your needs, and we will do the rest by designing the program that best suits your company.

 What is the difference between regular and special programs?

-The special courses aim at incorporating vocabulary and developing specific skills in the short term: participation in a fair, presentation of results to the Board, explanation of the added value of the company’s services or products… Add your needs here and we will tailor the training for you to reach your goal in the time required!
+Specific business language courses aim at incorporating vocabulary and developing specific skills in the short term: participation in a fair, presentation of results to the Board, explanation of the added value of the company’s services or products… Add your needs here and we will tailor the training for you to reach your goal in the time required!

 What is the difference between a translator and an interpreter?

 A translator works with written documents or audiovisual materials, taking them from the source language to the target language.
 In turn, an interpreter is a professional who conveys what one or various speakers are saying live, at the same time, and with total accuracy.
 It is called simultaneous interpretation when it occurs at the same time the lecturer is speaking, or consecutive when the speaker talks first and, consecutively, the interpreter.
 Whispering is another interpretation technique where the interpreter whispers in the client’s ear without interruptions and without the need for sound equipment.

 Is the hourly fee for group classes or only for individual lessons?